highlight-run/docs/error-monitoring/sourcemaps.md

 ## `appVersion`

 The version of your current deployment.
 This is the same version string your provide as `version` to [H.init()](/api/client/h-init).
 This ensures that we're always using the same set of sourcemaps for your current bundle.
 The default value is the current Git hash.

 ## Generating Sourcemaps

 To use the Highlight [sourcemap-uploader](https://www.npmjs.com/package/@highlight-run/sourcemap-uploader) , you need to be generating [sourcemaps](https://developer.chrome.com/blog/sourcemaps/) for your project.
 Exactly how to do this depends on your target environment and javascript configuration.
 Bundlers like [babel](https://babeljs.io/docs/en/options#source-map-options), [webpack](https://webpack.js.org/configuration/devtool/), [esbuild](https://esbuild.github.io/api/#sourcemap), or [rollup](https://rollupjs.org/guide/en/#outputoptions-object) all provide different ways to enable sourcemap generation.
 Refer to documentation for your specific bundler to generate production-ready sourcemaps or reach out if you need more help!

-### Electron App Sourcemaps&#x20;
+### Electron App Sourcemaps

 Although your electron app configuration may vary, many will chose to use webpack to generate sourcemaps.
 Refer to the [general webpack sourcemap documentation](https://webpack.js.org/configuration/devtool/) as well as [this useful reference](https://docs.sentry.io/platforms/javascript/guides/electron/sourcemaps/generating/) to configure your build.